bhngupta/sentiment-analysis/README.md

 Components:

-1. Learn Sentiment analysis on Yelp reviews using pytorch deep learning models.
-The idea is to learn the basics of NLP.
-2. A small project to compare Rule based and ML based sentiment analysis techniques(a binary classification problem)
+1. A small project to compare Rule based and ML based sentiment analysis techniques(a binary classification problem)

 ### Contents: